-Less-than-truckload, or LTL freight shipping is a type of shipping mode used for the transportation of small freight, or when the load doesn’t require the use of an entire trailer.
-LTL allows for multiple shippers to transport their goods in consolidated trailers and over carrier hubs, which will essentially minimize cost.
+Less-than-truckload or LTL is the transportation of small freight when the cargo doesn’t require the use of an entire trailer.
+LYL allows for multiple shippers to transport their goods in consolidated trailers and over carrier hubs, which eventually minimizes the cost of transporting these goods.

-When shipping less-than-truckload, the shipper pays for the portion of standard truck trailer that their freight takes up, while other shippers fill up the rest of the container and pay for their respective space.
-This is typically used when freight weighs between 150 and 15,000 pounds.
+When shipping LTL, the shipper pays for the portion of the standard truck trailed that their freight takes up, while other shippers purchase space in the rest of the trailer.
+LTL is typically used when the cargo weighs between 150 and 15,000 pounds.

 What are some benefits of shipping less-than-truckload?

-- Shipping less-than-truckload is cost effective, as you only pay for the portion of the trailer that you used
+- Shipping LTL is cost-effective, as you only pay for the portion of the trailer that you used.

-- More security for your packed product, as they are loaded onto pallets
+- More security during transit for your packed product, as they are loaded onto pallets.

 What determines LTL shipping rates?

-There are four main factors to determine how much you have to pay for LTL shipping.
-They are as follows:
+There are four main factors to determine how much you have to pay for your LTL shipment:

-- Dimensions: The size, dimensions, and weight of the shipment will play a big role in determining the class of freight, which will then affect the freight rates
+- Dimensions: The height, width, and weight of your shipment will determine the class of freight, which will help calculate transportation costs.

-- Mode: LTL loads can be expedited, which costs an extra fee
+- Mode: LTL loads can be expedited, which results in additional fees.